-This is an old and easy family recipe for paper-thin strudel dough.
-You only need a few ingredients and it takes about 1 ¼ hours to make (incl.
-1 h resting time) from scratch.
-This recipe yields a flakey pastry with several layers of dough, which you can fill sweet (e.g. apple strudel) or savory.
+Easy and old Austrian family recipe for paper-thin apple strudel dough from scratch – with step-by-step pictures.
+The recipe yields a flakey pastry with several layers of dough, which you can fill sweet (e.g. apple strudel) or savory.
+You only need a few ingredients!

 The stretching became more controlled during my years of elementary school and suddenly stopped in my teenage years.
 I guess barely any teenagers are really into cooking, right?